orbit-next/orbit-ws/README.md

 ## Limitations

 - `orbitc` location, etc. are hardcoded.
-- the flood fill graphics operation is not yet supported.
 - some keyboard keys may not have been correctly mapped.
 - text input is confined to the visible portion of the screen and does not scroll.